solaeus/whale/README.md

 ### First-Class Functions

-Assigning custom functions to variables allows whale to mimic features from other languages.
+Assign custom functions to variables.
+Functions can return any value or none at all.
+Use functions to build structured data or automate tasks.

 ```whale
 User = '